 Global Green uses the Earth Charter as its ethical compass.
 The Earth Charter is a profound document that was thoughtfully crafted by visionaries 20 years ago.
 Its sixteen principles aim to inspire people to turn concepts into sustainable action.
 It beautifully articulates our global interdependence and offers the way forward for a future that is peaceful, just and hopeful.

-GCI, Global Green and the Earth Charter are collaborating with Earth X to launch the Earth Dialogues.
-This will be an ongoing forum that brings together like-minded global citizens to participate in the most important dialogue of our time.
-It will seek to find environmental solutions that are sustainable, practical and realistic, not the short term quick fixes that pose as the answers for the crises we face.
-It will also include finding solutions that take into account all the interrelated systems issues that abound – from poverty and social issues, to food security, to water, energy, building and education.
+GCI, Global Green and the Earth Charter have collaborated with Earth X to launch the Earth Dialogues.
+The Earth Dialogues are a series of public forums that bring together civil society and the private and public sectors in the search for solutions to resolve the most pressing and interconnected challenges of insecurity, poverty and environmental degradation.
+These dialogues seek to find environmental solutions that are sustainable, practical and realistic, not the short term quick fixes that pose as the answers for the crises we face.
+It also includes finding solutions that take into account all the interrelated systems issues that abound – from poverty and social issues, to food security, to water, energy, building and education.

 Alison Heyerdahl for Global Green 30 April 2020

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.